Cohorts are now forming in Aurora and Woodstock.

+Aurora University offers a reading endorsement program for teachers who do not wish to complete a full Master of Arts in Reading Instruction.
 Coursework leading to the endorsement consists of 24 semester hours spread out over the course of six terms.
-Due to the fact that the endorsement candidates do not take all courses offered in the Master of Arts in Reading Instruction program, there may be terms when they are not enrolled for the full 6 semester hours.
+Due to the fact that the endorsement candidates do not take all courses offered in the Master of Arts in Reading Instruction program, there may be terms when you are not enrolled for the full 6 semester hours.

-Endorsement candidates complete 6 semester hours of a supervised clinical practicum involving assessment and instruction with struggling readers.
-The program also involves them in various field experiences in which they apply course content to their classroom instruction, to individual work with a struggling reader, or to developing coaching and collaboration skills.
-The candidate must pass the Reading Teacher content test (177).
+You will complete six semester hours of a supervised clinical practicum involving assessment and instruction with struggling readers.
+The program also involves you in various field experiences in which you apply course content to their classroom instruction, to individual work with a struggling reader, or to developing coaching and collaboration skills.
+You must pass the Reading Teacher content test (177).

 - 18 semester hours in content classes related to literacy